 - HR Technologies

 New students are admitted at six different points each year.
-To be considered for admission, students should submit a resume, two letters of recommendations, transcripts, and a personal essay.
+To be considered for admission, students should submit a resume, two letters of recommendation, transcripts, and a personal essay.

 #9 – Temple University – Philadelphia, Pennsylvania